DataDog/dd-trace-py/docs/troubleshooting.rst

 - Ensure that ``ddtrace`` is configured with the hostname and port of the agent.
 See :ref:`Configuration` for the configuration variables.

-To verify that a connection is being made to the agent, enable startup logs with the environment variable ``DD_TRACE_STARTUP_LOGS=true``.
+To verify that a connection is being made to the agent, enable start-up logs with the environment variable ``DD_TRACE_STARTUP_LOGS=true``.
 A diagnostic log that looks like ``DATADOG TRACER DIAGNOSTIC...`` will be displayed with the connection error if there is a problem connecting to the agent.